 Montrose Tennis Courts

-Reconstruction of the tennis courts has begun, and is to be completed by the fall of 2020.
+Reconstruction of the tennis courts has begun, and is to be completed before the end of 2020.
 Please stay tuned for updates on the construction schedule.
 The plans can be seen by clicking on the icon below.

 WE PLANTED NEARLY FIFTY TREES with CASEY TREES, the EMBASSY OF FINLAND, and the EUROPEAN UNION